-Jockey Soumillon gets 60-day ban for elbowing rival
+Jockey Soumillon banned for elbowing rival off horse

-Christophe Soumillon given 60-day ban for elbowing rival Rossa Ryan out of saddle
+Christophe Soumillon given 60-day ban for elbowing rival Rossa Ryan off horse

 Last updated on .From the section Horse Racing